StackVista/stackstate-docs/develop/developer-guides/custom_synchronization_stackpack/how_to_customize_elements_created_by_custom_synchronization_stackpack.md

 ## 4. Prepare ID Extractor Functions

 When creating an integration, or a StackPack, it's important to have a `component` and `relation` identity extractor function.
-There are a few default ID Extractor Functions present in StackState.
+There are a few default ID Extractor Functions present in Rancher Observability.
 The `Auto sync component id extractor` and `Auto sync relation id extractor` are good starting points for your StackPack.
 You can go ahead and rename these, add a description if needed, and confirm the popup dialog to unlock these ID Extractor Functions from the `Custom Synchronization` StackPack.

 You can find more on [ID Extractors page](../custom-functions/id-extractor-functions.md).

 ## 5. Configure Sts Sources - Topology Sources

-Once you have installed the `Custom Synchronization` StackPack, it creates a StackState DataSource called `Internal kafka`.
+Once you have installed the `Custom Synchronization` StackPack, it creates a Rancher Observability DataSource called `Internal kafka`.
 This data source is a good starting point for your StackPack.
 You can change the name of it, add a description if needed.
 You can observe the `Integration Type` and `Kafka Topic` are a representation of the information you supplied in the `Custom Synchronization` StackPack instance details.
 More on [Topology Sources.](../../../configure/topology/topology_sources.md)

-Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this StackState DataSource from the `Custom Synchronization` StackPack.
+Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this Rancher Observability DataSource from the `Custom Synchronization` StackPack.